 Misen Chef Knife Review

-A Tough Capable Chef Knife That Almost Lives Up To The Marketing Hype
+A Tough Capable Chef Knife That Falls Short of the Marketing Hype

 Direct to consumer knife company marketing tends to be fairly hyperbolic.
 I assume this is because they can not depend on the promotional efforts of their resellers, so they really talk the knives up in the limited marketing real-estate available to them.